 Now, let me share some of my results so far.

 - I have significantly improved my physical body!
-I say YES to me everyday!
+I say YES to me every day!
 If you know me or have followed my blog you know that I enjoy working out.
-There are days however, that I wake-up saying “Are you kidding me girl?
+There are days, however, that I wake-up saying “Are you kidding me girl?
 You kicked your own ass yesterday, take a break!”
-If it isn’t my one day per week I give myself to recoup, I reply…”The hell you say, girl.. have you seen how much progress you’ve made, and how good it feels afterwards?
+If it isn’t my one day per week I give myself to recoup, I reply…”The hell you say, girl.. have you seen how much progress you’ve made, and how good it feels afterward?
 Git cho’ ass up and get moving.”
 In other words, I say YES.
-Intensifying my workouts has aided in reducing the intensity of the nerve pain I experience everyday, which is far more valuable than how my body looks externally.
+Intensifying my workouts has aided in reducing the intensity of the nerve pain I experience every day, which is far more valuable than how my body looks externally.